Mihai-Iusztin/native-cities-react/README.md

 <img src = "src/assets/amazing-cities.jpg" alt = "Amazing Cities" title = "Amazing Cities">

-The goal is to apply and practice as many functionalities from React,to fetch data from a local server.
+The goal is to apply and practice as many functionalities from React, using React Hooks (useState and useeffect) and fetch data from a local dummy server.

 ## Steps